CCICB/disTIL/README.md

 - **Consensus HLA typing** using [HLA-HD](https://www.genome.med.kyoto-u.ac.jp/HLA-HD/) v1.4.0
 - **Neoepitope prediction** using [pVACtools](https://github.com/griffithlab/pVACtools) v2.0.4
 - **Tumour mutational burden (TMB) calculation**
-- **Gene expression classification** using IPASS (unpublished) - note that this module is specific to the analysis of paediatric cancer
+- **Gene expression classification** using [IPASS](https://github.com/CCICB/IPASS) - note that this module is specific to the analysis of paediatric cancer
 - **Immune cell type deconvolution** using [EPIC](https://github.com/GfellerLab/EPIC) and [quanTIseq](https://github.com/icbi-lab/quanTIseq) via the [immunedeconv](https://github.com/icbi-lab/immunedeconv) R package

 To summarise the results of analysis in an interpretable format, *disTIL*'s reporting module generates an interactive HTML report using knitr and Rmarkdown.
 A sample HTML report is available in the `docker/distil_report` directory.
 The *disTIL* HLA typing module also outputs a PDF HLA report (sample available in the `docker/hla_report` directory).